What to Plant in Winter in Melbourne

 - Parsley: Sow or transplant year-round.
 Italian flat-leaf parsley is hardier than curly in cold weather.

 - Chives: Existing plants keep producing through winter.
-New plants can be divided and replanted in autumn.
+Divide and replant established clumps in autumn.

 June